Mxnxn/jenkins-nginx-linux-guide/README.md

 ```
 sudo certbot --nginx -d jenkins.example.com -d www.jenkins.example.com
 ```
-Choose 1 to redirect once it prompt.
+Choose 1 to redirect once it prompts.
 SSL and setup of Jenkins are completed here.

 ## Nodejs and Npm
-This snippet will help you to install nodejs nvm npm completely in case you are getting error
+This snippet will help you to install nodejs nvm npm completely in case you are getting an error
 ```
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.34.0/install.sh | bash
 source ~/.bashrc # your bash/shell